 If you read about the classic Chinese philosophy, I Ching, this becomes easier to understand.
 Life as explained by I Ching is a wave of upturns and downturns like a sine wave.
 It accepts constant change as part of life.
 In contrast, Westerners see life as a linear progression, something that should get better in time.
 Technological advancement, for instance, is viewed as something that made, and will make, our lives better.
 In the East, there is no expectation of that.
 Unhappiness is a natural part of life for Easterners.
 The following Taoist tale illustrates this view of life:

-One day this farmer’s horse runs away, his neighbor says to him, “I’m sorry to hear that you lost your horse.”
+One day this farmer’s horse runs away, and his neighbor says to him, “I’m sorry to hear that you lost your horse.”
 “Well, who knows what’s good and bad?” says the farmer.
-The next day, the farmer’s horse returns to his stable, and it has brought along another horse.
+The next day, the farmer’s horse returns to his stable, and it brought along another horse.
 The neighbor congratulates the farmer, but he replies, “Who knows what’s good and bad?”
-The next day, the farmer’s son rides the new wild horse, gets thrown off of the horse, and breaks his leg.
-Their neighbor offers condolences, but the farmer once again says, “Who knows what’s good and bad.”
-On the following day, his son gets drafted to the army, but he is excused because of his broken leg.
+The next day, the farmer’s son rides the new wild horse, but gets thrown off the horse, and breaks his leg.
+Their neighbor offers his sympathy, but the farmer once again says, “Who knows what’s good and bad.”
+On the following day, his son gets drafted to the army, but is excused because of his broken leg.
 The story goes on forever in this manner.

 When you look at life this way, the concept of “unhappiness” becomes relative depending on the time and the place.
 By preventing unhappiness, you might be preventing happiness that follows it.
 When I reflect on my own life, what I consider as beautiful memories are from the times I struggled.
 Those struggles made me stronger, wiser, and appreciate life more.
 After all, if it weren’t for human struggle, pain, and suffering, we would not have most of the great novels we appreciate today.
 What happens when we prevent ourselves from feeling unhappy, is that we make our lives boring.
 In other words, it is a surefire way of making us feel depressed.
 If we did not expect to be happy all the time, we naturally experience half and half.
 If we expect to be happy all the time, we end up getting the opposite result.
 This is the main cause, I believe, of the general trend towards unhappiness in America.